-To be considered for renewal each year, students receiving Blair Dean's Honor scholarships must be enrolled in all assigned music courses, qualify for the appropriate class standing, and maintain a minimum GPA of 2.0 overall and 2.7 in music.
+■ To be considered for renewal each year, students receiving Blair Dean's Honor scholarships must be enrolled in all assigned music courses, qualify for the appropriate class standing, and maintain a minimum GPA of 2.0 overall and 2.7 in music.
 Students receiving Cornelius Vanderbilt scholarships must maintain a 3.0 overall.
 Scholarships are not usually revoked at mid-year; a student whose academic performance jeopardizes the future renewal of a scholarship receives a warning letter and a semester of grace.
 Students receiving scholarship or grant assistance as part of a financial aid package (need-based assistance) must earn the appropriate class standing to qualify for renewal each year; the amount of need-based awards may be affected by academic performance or changes in the family financial situation.
 Merit scholarships are only available for 8 semesters.
-Consult the Director of Blair Admissions for more details.